OUSmartInfrastructure/UltrasonicPedestrianSensor/README.md

 Now to the look-ahead part of the algorithm:

     1. When traversing through the stack, if a state 4 is encountered
-    2. Starting from the state 4, sum all other successive states until the sum less 7 is zero or the sum less 7 mod 3 is zero
+    2. Starting from the STATE 4, sum all other successive states until the sum less 7 is zero or the sum less 7 mod 3 is zero
-    3. If any of these conditions check out, check if the state at the time this conditions is met is state 1
+    3. If any of these conditions check out, check if the state at the time this conditions is met is STATE 1
     4. If this too checks out, then increase the count of left crossings by 1
+    5. That for right crossings is the same except the starting state is STATE 1 and the ending state is STATE 4